hddm-devs/hddm/docs/intro.rst

     boundary-crossing-times for two possible responses.
 The histogram shapes match closely to that observed in reaction time measurements of research participants.

-..
-    I'm not a fan of this figure.
-The extreme bias does not look realistic, especially for accuracy coding.

 An analytical solution to the resulting probability distribution of the termination times was provided by :cite:`Feller68`: